whistlinwilly/stackvm/README.md

   - use it anywhere we have a pop/push pattern
   - or a addr/store pattern
   - e.g. binary op accumulator and swap
+- we could enforce a stricter memory model if:
+  - `(*Mach).Load` took an additional "max memory size"...
+  - ...then it loads the program at `cbp + maxMem`...
+  - ...and stores the end of the program section as a limit...
+  - ...that fetch and store check against, causing a segfault.
+  - The biggest reason that I'm not currently doing this, is that it'd make it difficult to impossible to implement a dynamic compiler, like the planned forth experiment.
+  - However if instead of going towards forth, all of the "compilation" or "assembly" happens externall to the machine, e.g. in Go, then this stricter memory model becomes highly desirable as it helps to catch programming errors.
+- should provide some sort of static program verification; at least "can I decode it straight thru?"

 **All Code** is currently on the [`dev`][dev] branch.